-the state (ie, OTBS, CATV and RBTS stations) shall be previously approved by the Competition Court.
-If the Competition Court does not approve or reject the change of property within 30 days from the corresponding filing, it shall be understood that the Competition Court has no objection to it.
+Attorney has no objection to it.
 Notwithstanding that, as a general rule, there is no pre-merger control in Chile, parties interested in a potential merger, joint venture or acquisition may voluntarily concur before the Competition Court and request the opinion of the court on whether the intended merger, joint venture or acquisition is against free competition.
-In this regard, there have been two recent cases of voluntary pre-merger inquiries:
+In this regard, during the past few years there have been two relevant cases of voluntary pre-merger inquiries: